Messi in tears at final Barcelona press conference as he confirms PSG move 'is a possibility'

 The diminutive magician is widely regarded as the finest player to have ever graced the Camp Nou turf, and has won a record six Ballon d'Or awards during his 21-year stay at the club.

-Messi has also picked up 34 team trophies with Barca, including ten La Liga titles and four Champions League crown, with the 2020-21 Copa del Rey the latest piece of silverware added to his illustrious CV.
+Messi has also picked up 34 team trophies with Barca, including 10 La Liga titles and four Champions League crowns, with the 2020-21 Copa del Rey the latest piece of silverware added to his illustrious CV.